soc/soc.me/_languages/lower-bar-of-rust-2.md

 #### Make generics use `[]` instead of `<>`/`::<>`

-Turns out "trying to preserve the strangeness budget"[^3] can't fix a [broken design](stop-using-angle-brackets-for-generics).
+Turns out "trying to preserve the strangeness budget"[^4] can't fix a [broken design](stop-using-angle-brackets-for-generics).

 Pretending it's not broken doesn't help either, otherwise we would have seen results by now, because various languages tried that approach really hard for a few decades already.

 #### Remove the hierarchy between `Eq`/`Ord` and `PartialEq`/`PartialOrd` traits

-This means that floating point values can correctly implement the total order operation as defined in the IEEE754 spec.[^4]
+This means that floating point values can correctly implement the total order operation as defined in the IEEE754 spec.[^5]

 #### Drop `::`

 The distinction between path navigation (`::`) and member access (`.`) is not important enough to bother users with it at every single occassion.

-Instead, let the IDE handle it with some syntax coloring and be done with it.[^5]
+Instead, let the IDE handle it with some syntax coloring and be done with it.

 #### Drop `as`